RestDB/codehooks-auth/README.md

 You can manage your users with the codehooks-cli tool or the web ui.
 In this example we will use the cli tool to inspect the users collection.

 Let's first create a user with a password.
+This example uses curl to create a user.
+Feel free to use any http client you like, [Postman](https://www.postman.com/), etc.

 ```bash
 curl --location 'https://{YOUR_APP}.codehooks.io/auth/createuser' \